Hiruko the Goblin: Plot

 At the burial mound, Hieda uses a spell from the Kojiki to open the sealed chamber: the story of Izanagi and his wife Izanami, who was sealed away in a cave.
-Inside, the pair find the sealed yokai, the crown (which appears a normal helmet), as well as Masao's father.
-The elder Yabe had become a spider-head abomination as well, however.
-As the two escape, they find Reiko and her transformed victims seemingly waiting to block their exit - but the victims instead let them pass, enter the tomb, and hold off the others while Hieda uses the incantation to close the gate.
+Inside, the pair find the sealed yokai, the crown (which appears as a helmet), as well as Masao's father.
+The elder Yabe had become a spider-legged abomination as well.
+As the two escape, they find Reiko and her transformed victims blocking their exit - but the victims instead let them pass, enter the tomb, and hold off the others while Hieda uses the incantation to close the gate.
 The pair believe they have finished, but Reiko had somehow snuck onto Hieda's back, and she uses the opportunity to grab onto his face and influence him to open the gate again using memories of his dead wife.
 Masao, finding the helmet once again has three horns, uses the closing incantation again, this time sending the Hiruko-possessed Reiko back into the underworld.